 Recommended Article: SEO For Beginners: How to SEO Your Blog Posts

 Speaking of earning ability, if you’re putting the effort into creating amazing content for your audience, you should be able to make money.

 Whether you are working directly with brands, use affiliate marketing or run ads on your site; there are many different ways that your blog can be a viable income for your family.
 Don’t miss out on this opportunity!

 As you learn more about SEO, you might discover the photos you have been using are too big.
 This can actually be slowing down your website (which can actually hurt your SEO).
 If someone discovers your blog, but it takes too long to load—it is likely that you are losing readers.

-Make sure that the image size of your graphics are SEO compliant and you will rarely run into this issue.
+Make sure that the image size of your graphics are SEO friendly and you will rarely run into this issue.

-Once you’ve gotten the basics to SEO, going back to optimize your existing content will bring you better results.
+Once you’ve gotten the basics of SEO, going back to optimize your existing content will bring you better results.

 5. You’re Not On Pinterest